Theory and Observation in Science

 It is of interest that records of perceptual observation are not always epistemically superior to data from experimental equipment.
 Indeed it is not unusual for investigators to use non-perceptual evidence to evaluate perceptual data and correct for its errors.
 For example, Rutherford and Pettersson conducted similar experiments to find out if certain elements disintegrated to emit charged particles under radioactive bombardment.
 To detect emissions, observers watched a scintillation screen for faint flashes produced by particle strikes.
 Pettersson’s assistants reported seeing flashes from silicon and certain other elements.
 Rutherford’s did not.
 Rutherford’s colleague, James Chadwick, visited Petterson’s laboratory to evaluate his data.
 Instead of watching the screen and checking Pettersson’s data against what he saw, Chadwick arranged to have Pettersson’s assistants watch the screen while unbeknownst to them he manipulated the equipment, alternating normal operating conditions with a condition in which particles, if any, could not hit the screen.
 Pettersson’s data were discredited by the fact that his assistants reported flashes at close to the same rate in both conditions (Steuwer 1985, 284–288).

 K1.
 Perceptual Theory Loading.
-Perceptual psychologists, Bruner and Postman, found that subjects who were briefly shown anomalous playing cards, e.g., a black four of hearts, reported having seen their normal counterparts. e.g., a red four of hearts.
-It took repeated exposures to get them to say the anomalous cards didn't look right, and eventually, to describe them correctly.
+Perceptual psychologists, Bruner and Postman, found that subjects who were briefly shown anomalous playing cards, e.g., a black four of hearts, reported having seen their normal counterparts e.g., a red four of hearts.
+It took repeated exposures to get subjects to say the anomalous cards didn’t look right, and eventually, to describe them correctly.
 (Kuhn 1962, 63).
-Kuhn took such studies to indicate that things don't look the same to observers with different conceptual resources.
-If so, black hearts didn't look like black hearts until repeated exposures somehow allowed the subjects to acquire the concept of a black heart.
+Kuhn took such studies to indicate that things don’t look the same to observers with different conceptual resources.
+(For a more up-to-date discussion of theory and conceptual perceptual loading see Lupyan 2015.)
+If so, black hearts didn’t look like black hearts until repeated exposures somehow allowed subjects to acquire the concept of a black heart.
 By analogy, Kuhn supposed, when observers working in conflicting paradigms look at the same thing, their conceptual limitations should keep them from having the same visual experiences (Kuhn 1962, 111, 113–114, 115, 120–1).
-This would mean, for example, that when Priestley and Lavoisier watched the same experiment, Lavioisier should have seen what accorded with his theory that combustion and respiration are oxidation processes, while Priestley's visual experiences should have agreed with his theory that burning and respiration are processes of phlogiston release.
+This would mean, for example, that when Priestley and Lavoisier watched the same experiment, Lavioisier should have seen what accorded with his theory that combustion and respiration are oxidation processes, while Priestley’s visual experiences should have agreed with his theory that burning and respiration are processes of phlogiston release.

 and ignore radius, angular displacement, and time per swing (Kuhn 1962, 124).